TheoViel/DCGAN_Dogs/README.md

-# Generating Dogs using the DCGAN architecture
+# Generating Dogs Using the DCGAN Architecture

+For further explaination about the project consider checking the report, `report.pdf`.

 ## Data